C.J. Abrams Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in the league with a collective 9.9 strikeouts per nine innings.
+- The 10 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.15).
+- The Twins' 3.48 team ERA ranks seventh across all league pitching staffs.

-- Twins pitchers combine to rank 17th in baseball in home runs surrendered (23 total, 1.2 per game).
+- The Twins rank 17th in baseball in home runs given up (24 total, 1.1 per game).

-- Lopez makes the start for the Twins, his fifth of the season.
-He is 1-1 with a 1.73 ERA and 33 strikeouts in 26 2/3 innings pitched.

-- His most recent time out came on Sunday against the New York Yankees, when the right-hander threw six innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.